luc-github/ESP3D/README.md

 ##Description
 Thanks to @disneysw for bringing this module idea
 Thanks to @lkarlslund for suggestion about independant reset using GPIO2
+Thanks to all contributors (treepleks,  j0hnlittle , and feedbacks owners)

 Have a bridge configurable by web (implemented) and optionally by printer (not yet implemented)
 Have a front end to know what is the wifi status (implemented) or know what is the print status (not yet implemented) - this part can be optional and removed by compilation directive if no need